Position: Many generalization measures for deep learning are fragile: Temporal behavior fragility

 A set of three experiments on FashionMNIST illustrates the point.
 We fix the architecture and data, then vary one knob at a time across the three panels of Figure~\ref{fig:temporal-fragility-norms}.
 Holding the learning rate fixed at \(0.01\) and swapping the optimizer from \textsc{SGD} with momentum (left) to \textsc{Adam} (middle) flips the post‑interpolation regime: with \textsc{SGD}, the path norm sits near \(5\times10^{2}\) and then slowly declines and the ratio‑over‑margin trends downward (\(T_{\mathrm{int}}\!\approx\!27\)), whereas with \textsc{Adam} the path norm climbs from \(\approx 10^{-2}\) to \(10^{0}\) and the ratio rises in step, continuing past interpolation (\(T_{\mathrm{int}}\!\approx\!114\)).
 Holding the optimizer fixed (\textsc{Adam}) and reducing the learning rate from \(0.01\) to \(0.001\) (right) again changes the temporal behavior: both traces drop rapidly and then increase moderately after the dashed line.
 In all cases, the generalization curve remains on a comparable scale.

 A plausible mechanism underlies this split.
 After interpolation under cross‑entropy, gradients can continue to increase logit scale along near‑flat directions. \textsc{Adam} tends to amplify this scale drift, while \textsc{SGD}+momentum tempers it, yielding opposite signs for the post‑interpolation slope.
-The lesson is that weight–norm–based measures—and margin‑normalized variants that co‑move with them—are not monotone indicators of optimization progress: an upward trend can be optimizer‑driven scale inflation; a flat or gently declining trend need not signal stagnation.
+The lesson is that weight-norm-based measures---and margin-normalized variants that co-move with them---are not monotone indicators of optimization progress: an upward trend can be optimizer‑driven scale inflation; a flat or gently declining trend need not signal stagnation.

-For practice, we recommend reporting \(T_{\mathrm{int}}\) and the \emph{post‑interpolation slope} \(s \coloneqq \tfrac{d\log\mathrm{Measure}}{d\log t}\big|_{t>T_{\mathrm{int}}}\) alongside any temporal plot; overlay optimizers on the same axes; and compare snapshots at matched milestones (e.g., the first \(100\%\)‑accuracy crossing) or with early‑stopped checkpoints.
-A useful stress test is \emph{hysteresis}: resume a checkpoint taken just after \(T_{\mathrm{int}}\) with a different optimizer and check whether the measure’s drift changes sign while test error holds steady.
-These checks make temporal fragility visible and keep optimizer‑induced motion from being mistaken for learning.
 We refer the readers to Appendix~\ref{app:temporal-behavior} for experimental results on the temporal behaviors of more generalization measures.